 iii.
 Kiosk-type units which may include permanent structures;

 c.
 Large collection facilities which may occupy any area of more than 500 square feet and may include permanent structures.
-(Ord.
-763, 1996)
+Moved to 1.13

 “Co-location”: The placement of more than one antenna or transmitter on a single wireless communications tower by more than one wireless service provider.
-(Ord.
-871, 1999)
+Moved to 1.14

 “Commercial sign”: Any sing which is intended to attract attention to a commercial activity, business, commodity, service, entertainment or attraction sold or offered.
 (Ord.
 763, 1996; Ord.
-1676, 1968)
+1676, 1968) Moved to 1.14 (see signs)

-“Commercial vehicle”: Every vehicle designed, maintained or used primarily for the transportation of property in furtherance of commercial enterprise.
-(Ord.
-763, 1996)
+“Commercial vehicle”: Vehicle(s) designed, maintained or used primarily for the transportation of property in furtherance of commercial enterprise.
+Moved to 1.14

 “Commission”: The Planning Commission of Douglas County, unless otherwise specified.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Committee”: The Development Review Committee, unless otherwise specified.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Common open space”: A parcel or parcels of land or an area of water or easements, licenses or equitable servitudes within the site designated for a planned unit development which is designed and intended for the use or enjoyment of the residents or owners of the development.
 Common open space may contain such complementary structures and improvements as are necessary and appropriate for the benefit and enjoyment of the residents or owners of the development.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Community”: Any state or area or political subdivision thereof, or any Indian tribe or authorized tribal organization, or authorized native organization, which has authority to adopt and enforce flood plain management regulations for the area within its jurisdiction.
-(Ord.
-7634, 1996)
+Moved to 1.14

 “Community entry sign”: A sign placed to identify the entry point of a specific geographic area or community.
 (Ord.
-1009, 2002)
+1009, 2002) Moved to 1.14 (see signs)

 “Community directory sign”: A sign, which gives information about local churches or civic organizations.
 (Ord.
-763, 1996)
+763, 1996) Moved to 1.14 (see signs)

 “Complex, commercial or industrial”: A building or group of buildings within a single architectural plan housing three or more commercial or industrial units of operation where shared access, driveways, or parking is provided.
 A complex may include separate parcels, parcels of record as part of a commercial or industrial subdivision, or building pads or envelopes with shared or common elements.
-(Ord.
-1041, 2003; Ord.
-870, 1999; Ord.
-763, 1996)
+Moved to 1.14

+“Conditional letter of map amendment (CLOMA)”: A letter from FEMA stating that a proposed structure that is not to be elevated by fill would not be inundated by the base flood if built as proposed.
+Moved to Article 5: Floodplain Management

 “Conditional Letter of Map Revision: (CLOMR): Procedures by which contractors, developers and communities can request review and determination by the Federal Insurance Administrator or scientific and technical data for a proposed project, when complete and functioning effectively, would modify the elevation of individual structures and parcels of land, stream channels, and floodplains on the FIRM.
-(Ord.
-763, 1996)
+Moved to Article 5: Floodplain Management

 “Conditional Letter of Map Revision (Based on Fill CLOMR-F)”: A letter from FEMA stating that a parcel of land or proposed structure that is to be elevated by fill would not be inundated by the base flood if fill is placed on the parcel as proposed or the structure is built as proposed.
-(Ord.
-1251, 2008; Ord.
-763, 1996)
+Moved to Article 5: Floodplain Management

 “Condominium”: A development consisting of an undivided interest in common for a portion of a parcel coupled with a separate interest in space in a residential, commercial or industrial building on the parcel.
-(Ord.
-763. 1996)
+Moved to 1.14

 “Conveyance shadow”: An area upstream or downstream of an existing obstruction to flood flows.
+Moved to Article 5: Floodplain Management